Miracle Girls: Video game

 A video game adaptation of Miracle Girls was developed by Now Production and released for the Super Famicom by Takara on October 22, 1993.
 The player can choose to play as either Mikage or Tomomi and use candies as weapons to stun enemies and use them as platforms which the gameplay is similar to Capcom's Little Nemo for the NES, and when the player clears a level, the player challenges the area boss to a mini-game.

+Some characters also appeared in the crossover Nakayoshi All-Stars: Mezase Gakuen Idol for the Nintendo DS.

 Reception

-Adam Arnold of Animefringe praised the series, particularly for the detailed an expressive eyes, and the story "light-hearted and fun to read".
+Adam Arnold of Animefringe praised the manga series, particularly for the detailed an expressive eyes, and the story "light-hearted and fun to read".
+A writer at The Anime Review said on the anime "Miracle Girls reminds me of plenty of other better shows".
+On the website MyAnimeList, out of 1.6k rating, the Miracle Girls anime achieved a 7.5 out of 10.
+A writer at the Video Game Den gave the game adaptation a 3/5 stars, stating "The game doesn't do anything wrong nor spectacular, but I recommend everyone to try it, so long as they can get past the boss battle minigames and the cutscenes".

+Pop culture

+In the Italian TV show "Questo mondo non mi renderà cattivo" or "This World Can't Tear Me Down" in English, Miracle Girls (alongside Captain Tsubasa and Doraemon) are parodied by one of the businessmen in the show.